Kissing polytopes: Computational aspects

 Finally, in order to prove (iv), observe that the affine hulls of $P$ and $Q$ are contained in two hyperplanes of $\mathbb{R}^d$ orthogonal to $p-q$.
 These two hyperplanes are disjoint because they are parallel and one of them contains $p$ while the other contains $q$.
 As a consequence, (iv) holds, as desired. \end{proof}

-Using Lemma \ref{DHLOPP.sec.4.lem.1}, one can compute $\varepsilon(d,k)$ by considering all the pairs of lattice $(d,k)$-simplices whose dimensions sum to $d-1$.
+Using Theorem \ref{DHLOPP.sec.4.lem.1}, one can compute $\varepsilon(d,k)$.
+This is done in practice by generating all the subsets of at most $d$ points from $\{0,1,\ldots,k\}^d$, by computing the dimension of their affine hull, and by discarding the subsets such that this dimension is less by at least $2$ than the number of points they contain.
+Then, all the possible pairs of these subsets are considered whose affine hull dimensions sum to $d-1$ and the distance of their convex hulls is computed.
+The requirement that the dimensions of the considered pairs sum to $d-1$ can be made without loss of generality thanks to Theorem \ref{DHLOPP.sec.4.lem.1}.
 This procedure can be further sped up by doing the computation up to the symmetries of $[0,k]^d$.
-This allowed to determine the values of $\varepsilon(d,k)$ reported in Table \ref{DHLOPP.sec.4.table.1}.
+This allowed to determine the values of $\varepsilon(d,k)$ reported in Table~\ref{DHLOPP.sec.4.table.1}.

 Let us provide two lattice $(d,k)$-polytopes that achieve each of the values of $\varepsilon(d,k)$ reported in that table.
 The smallest possible distance between disjoint lattice $(2,1)$-polytopes is achieved by the origin of $\mathbb{R}^2$ and the diagonal of $[0,1]^2$ that doesn't contain the origin.
-The smallest possible distance between disjoint lattice $(2,2)$-polytopes is achieved by the point $(0,1)$ and the line segment with vertices $(0,0)$ and $(1,2)$.
-For all the other values of $k$ considered in Table \ref{DHLOPP.sec.4.table.1} in the two dimensional case, $\varepsilon(2,k)$ is achieved by the point $(1,1)$ and the line segment with vertices $(0,0)$ and $(k-1,k)$.
+For all the other values of $k$ considered in Table~\ref{DHLOPP.sec.4.table.1} in the two dimensional case, $\varepsilon(2,k)$ is achieved by the point $(1,1)$ and the line segment with vertices $(0,0)$ and $(k,k-1)$.
+These configurations are illustrated at the top of Figure~\ref{DHLOPP.sec.4.fig.1} when $k$ is equal to $1$, $2$, and $3$.